Food Delivery App Development: Everything You Need To Know About Building a Food Delivery Platform

 There are numerous online payment solutions, and each comes in a different format.
 It’s best to integrate a payment platform that’s efficient and reliable.
 Stripe and Braintree SDKs are simple, robust and work well in apps where online payment is required.

-In Tayble, we were able to integrate eight point-of-sale (POS) systems at once, in cooperation with Doshii, a cloud platform that combines different POS systems in a single API.
+In the Tayble project, we were able to integrate eight point-of-sale (POS) systems at once in cooperation with Doshii, a cloud platform that combines different POS systems in a single API.
+The solution helped with manual entries and reduced operational costs, so the final price was half as expensive as a traditional system with a tablet and an external printer.

 When launching a food delivery platform with multiple restaurants, your main priority is to provide access to all the essential information, such as restaurant addresses, working hours, menus, and so on.
 Luckily, numerous API solutions, such as GrubHub, Zomato, and FourSquare Places, are available.
 These third-party APIs provide users with up-to-date menus and pricing.
 Zomato API, for example, holds information on more than 1.5 million restaurants in 10,000 cities worldwide.